Edited by: Keri Stooksbury

 That’s because, in addition to earning SkyMiles on paid Delta flights, you can earn SkyMiles through transfers from Amex Membership Rewards and Marriott Bonvoy.

-Amex transfers to Delta SkyMiles instantly at a 1:1 ratio, while Marriott Bonvoy transfers at a 3:1 ratio with a 5,000-mile bonus for every 60,000 Marriott Bonvoy points transferred.
+Amex transfers to Delta SkyMiles instantly at a 1:1 ratio, while Marriott Bonvoy transfers at a 3:1 ratio.
 Marriott Bonvoy transfers take approximately 1 business day.

 You can also earn Delta SkyMiles directly through an assortment of Delta SkyMiles credit cards issued by American Express.